Baqueira Beret Property: What €1 Million Buys in Spain’s Premier Ski Resort

 The Baqueira Beret Property Market in 2026

-Average property prices in Baqueira Beret range from €6,000 to €12,000 per square metre depending on position, finish and proximity to the lifts.
+Baqueira Beret property prices range from €6,000 to €12,000 per square metre depending on position, finish and proximity to the lifts.
 Premium ski-in ski-out apartments in the most sought-after positions — directly on the slopes above the resort centre — can reach €15,000 per square metre for new build or fully renovated stock.

 For context: Méribel averages €12,000 to €16,000 per square metre.
 Val d’Isère averages €18,000 to €32,000.
 Verbier exceeds €25,000 in prime positions.